openservicemesh/osm-docs/content/docs/install/manual_demo.md

 ## Deploy Applications

-In this section we will deploy 4 different Pods.
-You will also apply policies to control the traffic between these pods.
+In this section you will deploy 4 different Pods.
+You'll also apply policies to control the traffic between these pods.

 - `bookbuyer` is an HTTP client makeing requests to `bookstore`.
 This traffic is **permitted**.
 - `bookthief` is an HTTP client and much like `bookbuyer` also makes HTTP requests to `bookstore`.
 This traffic should be **blocked**.